Timeliness Through Telephones: Approximating Information Freshness in Vector Clock Models: AvgRVC on Trees

 \begin{proof} We induce on $|V|$.
 If $|V|=1$, then the schedule is simply repeating that vertex.
 For $|V|\ge 2$, by Claim \ref{cl:partition}, $V$ can be partitioned into two parts $V_1, V_2$ such that $\sum_{v\in V_i} 1/p^v =1/2$ for $i=1, 2$.
 It follows that $p^v\ge 2$ for all $v\in V$.
 Let $q^v=p^v/2$.
 By induction, there exists a regular schedule $\mathcal{S}_i$ for $V_i$ such that the period of any vertex is $q^v$, for $i=1, 2$.
 Consider interleaving the two schedules by alternating among them.
 Note that the combined schedule is also regular and every vertex $v$ has period $2q^v=p^v$, as required. \end{proof}

 \begin{proof}[Proof of Lemma \ref{lem:regsched}] We first build a schedule that ignores the matching constraint in the telephone model where we allow a vertex $u$ is allowed to send and receive information in the same time step.
 However, $u$ is still only allowed to send information to one of its children in a single time step.
-Finally, as in the proof of Lemma~\ref{lm:clocktoroot}, in the end, we use the idea of alternating odd and even matchings to produce a proper schedule from the path scheduled at each step.
+Finally, we use the idea of alternating odd and even matchings to produce a proper schedule from the path scheduled at each step.

 Given vertex $u$, let $O^u_i\subseteq N(u)$ denote the subset of children whose offset value is $i$, for $1\le i\le p^u$.
 Let $\{t^v_j\}_{j\ge 0}$ be the update sequence of $v$.
 We build our schedule by inductively defining the update sequence for every vertex starting from the root.
 At every vertex $v$, we show that $v$ receives a new information according to its update sequence and, $v$ has period $p^v$ and offset $o^v$.